yuanbei/Nars-Wiki/OpenNARS-Technical-Tutorial-1.md

 Note here that 6 also happens for input tasks, which is how we obtained the memory structure resulting from the example.

-Next tutorial: While the truth of the conclusion is decided by Non-Axiomatic Logic, how is the budget of the conclusion derived?
+Next tutorial: While the term and truth of the conclusion is decided by Non-Axiomatic Logic, how is the budget of the conclusion derived?